isabelaaguiar/ENES247/lab1-mux/README.md

 #### **Questions**/Tasks

 *In the rtl schematic screen shot, the two **and gates** are connected to select and not select.
-Describe what they are doing in terms of what a mux does.*
+Describe what they are doing in terms of what a mux does.* Sw[2] is selecting.
+When sw[2] is in position 0, The led will light up if sw[0] is 1 and not light up if sw[0] is 0.
+When sw[2] is in position 1,  The led will light up if sw[1] is 1 and not light up if sw[1] is 0.

-*In the rtl schematic screen shot, what does the **or gate** do in terms of what a mux does?*
+*In the rtl schematic screen shot, what does the **or gate** do in terms of what a mux does? * The OR gate will light up the LED if sw[2] selects a switch that carries 1.

-*How does the schematic change after running synthesis?*
+*How does the schematic change after running synthesis?*  It changes to screen shot 2 (Synthesis(2)).
+The software "symplifies" it.

 *After running synthesis and implementation, clicking on synthesis under RTL, synthesis and Implementation continues to display the LUT based diagram.
 Not the gate based diagram.
 Why?
-Form a reasonable, non-trivial, relevant hypothesis.*
+Form a reasonable, non-trivial, relevant hypothesis.*  Because the software thinks it is more direct like this.
+It looks more organized.

- *The black and white design window appears first after running which step of the workflow?*
+ *The black and white design window appears first after running which step of the workflow?* After running implametation.

-*How what can you click on to see a region of the device window change from some color to white?*
+*How what can you click on to see a region of the device window change from some color to white?* Clicking on Leaf Cells under Netlist.

-*White arrows in the screen shot above are helping us see what?*
+*White arrows in the screen shot above are helping us see what?*  Helping us see where they physically are, om the board.

-*How does Data flow in the fpga from left to right, right to left, bottom up, top down?*
+*How does Data flow in the fpga from left to right, right to left, bottom up, top down?* Left to right and top down.

-*What is the verilog symbol for the white line going up at an angle in the device diagram?*
+*What is the verilog symbol for the white line going up at an angle in the device diagram?* input / output